Krappiekop/Arise-Dopsis-Challenge/README.md

 Each section has its own README file with detailed information on the notebooks and processes involved.

+## Reflection
+Starting this project was challenging, especially since I began with classification instead of detection.
+However, through the detection task, I learned a lot about active learning, which I found fascinating.
+Once I grasped the concepts, the workflow became smooth.

+For the classification task, I was unable to accurately predict the family trees.
+With more time, I would have pursued this further.
+After discussing with Simona, we agreed to skip this part.
+I was eager to learn more as it was the first model requiring predictions across different "layers."

 Feel free to explore the repository and the detailed documentation within each section to understand the methods and results of the Arise-Dopsis Challenge.